xlynkz/xlynkz.github.io/README.md

 -	Document entire infrastructure and maintain issue-free usage.

 ### 3.5 - Payment
-When a person visits fastur.com they must select a payment plan in order to activate a paid subscription which provides access to and usage of the service.Fastur will not charge developers an access fee to build or list extensions in our marketplace.
-Instead, Fastur will earn 30% of all sales revenue generated within the marketplace.
+Developers add value and the usage of their addition where it is translatable and measurable to profits is paid to the developer.

 ### 3.6 - Aims & Objectives
-#### Short Term: 2 weeks
+#### Short Term: 1 week
 1. Release Beta (learning)
-2. Seed Investment (or customers)
+2. auto generate new identities
-3. auto generate new identities
+3. 5 users

 #### Medium Term:  2 Months
 1. Partner with local entrepreneurship communities